Replicas of the Statue of Liberty: Argentina

-In Buenos Aires there is a small iron replica in Barrancas de Belgrano Square, cast by Bartholdi from the same mould as those cast in Paris; although it is much smaller.
-It was inaugurated on 3 October 1886, 25 days before the one in New York.
+In Buenos Aires there is a small cast iron original replica in Barrancas de Belgrano Park located near the intersection of "La Pampa" and "Arribeños" streets.
+It is cast by Bartholdi from the same mould as those cast in Paris; although it is much smaller (3 meters tall).
+It was inaugurated on October 3, 1886, 25 days before the one in New York.
+On its base you can read the inscription “Val d'Osne – 8 Rue Voltaire, Paris”, the name of the French workshops and “1884” probably the year of creation.
 Another replica was bought by the government and placed in a school, Colegio Nacional Sarmiento, about the same date.
 There is another replica in Plaza Libertad (Liberty Square) in the city of Villa Aberastain, San Juan.
-This one arrived at the city in 1909 due to a confusion since it had to be shipped to San Juan, Puerto Rico instead.
+This one was installed on the city square in 1931.
 There are also two cheaper non-metallic replicas; one is 6 m tall, located in the "New York" Casino in San Luis and the other crowns a commercial gallery, "Galería de Fabricantes", in Munro, a city in the northeast suburbs of Buenos Aires.